grrrwaaa/courses/film6246/unreal.md

 In Paint mode, this method can also be used to define the regions of each paint layer of a landscape.

+For very large landscapes however, it is recommended to do streaming level world composition [as described here](https://docs.unrealengine.com/latest/INT/Engine/LevelStreaming/WorldBrowser/)

 ### Painting

 We can just drop in a single material, but we can also use Paint mode to blend multiple materials on the landscape.